-This sets the current location to the end of the song.

-This lets you record from the current location on the current track.
-Clicking the arrow button will display a menu with options to Record (from the current location), Record From Start, Record Audio, and Step-Record MIDI.

-This will display a menu with options to enable/disable punch-in record and open Punch-in Record dialog.
-When the punch-in is enabled, recording will take place in the region and overwrite any existing data.

-This will display a menu with options to enable/disable metronome during Recording and/or Playback and open Metronome Settings dialog.

-This will display a menu with options to enable/disable endless loop and open the Loop Settings dialog which allows you to set the loop range.
+- This sets the current location to the start of the song. - This rewinds the song. - This stop playback or recording. - This plays the current song. - This fast forwards the song. - This sets the current location to the end of the song. - This lets you record from the current location on the current track.
+Clicking the arrow button will display a menu with options to Record (from the current location), Record From Start, Record Audio, and Step-Record MIDI. - This will display a menu with options to enable/disable punch-in record and open Punch-in Record dialog.
+When the punch-in is enabled, recording will take place in the region and overwrite any existing data. - This will display a menu with options to enable/disable metronome during Recording and/or Playback and open Metronome Settings dialog. - This will display a menu with options to enable/disable endless loop and open the Loop Settings dialog which allows you to set the loop range.
 When loop is enabled, the button will be highlighted.

-Punch-in A P V